q158073378252010/BugZTE/README.md

 Well its all how it going, enjoy and stay beware everywhere, btw what news here's my isp have been upgraded some device with no telnet, nice no telnet no Rock-et!

+* *more command you can check on folder /bin/ /usr/bin /sbin

 ### Todos